 I will say, though, that there are ways that you can very easily destroy your personal brand.
 I’ve never seen more people destroy their personal brands than I have over the past few weeks of the election, one of the things that I always tell people, you know, traditionally before any of this happened is you have to think about who you’re connected to.

-Are you connected to people online that you want to potentially do business with?
+Are you connected to people online whom you want to potentially do business with?
 If so, you don’t want to put something out on social media that is going to potentially offend 50% of the population that you are going to want to work with at some point down the line.
 But for whatever reason, right now, we’re in the wild, wild west of social media.

 All conventional social media etiquette rules have gone out the window, and people are just posting whatever they feel like even on LinkedIn, I’m seeing it across the board.
 I urge you to think about that when you’re putting content out there.
 You’re in this branding game for the long haul.
 Don’t just think about what makes the most sense to post today because you have a strong opinion about something.
 You really want to think about- if this was on the cover of The New York Times my tweet, my blog post, what I want all of America or would I want the world reading this opinion, and you have to think about how it ties into your overall brand.
 Does it support it?
 Or does it detract from it?

 Jeff Murphy, BU COM: Silas question addresses what you just talked about regarding somebody destroying their own personal brand, but Silas wants to know about when you have fans or commenters who are impacting your brand.
 He specifically mentions that on Twitter and Facebook, he’s getting lots of people who make comments that you don’t want to be associated with that he’s having to block people from time to time.
 And his question is basically, how do you make sure that you are interacting with the right set of people on social media channels?